hth313/boost41/doc/fundamentals.rst

 Some hardware allows for inserting modules by software means while power is on.
 One example is the ``PLUG`` functions in the 41CL.
-Once the module is "inserted" by software means, you need to turn the power off and then back on to properly initialize Boost.
+Once the module has been "inserted" by software means, you need to turn the power off and then back on to properly initialize Boost.
 For the original HP-41, you plug in physical modules while powered off.